 If they are hurting your mental health, unfollow them.

-Follow With Love, Me on Instagram, Facebook, or Pinterest.
+Follow With Love, Me on Instagram, Facebook, Pinterest, or TikTok.
 We only give you inspiration to reach your mental health goals.
 And some cute dog pics to help boost your mood & teach you about psychiatric service dogs.

 Create a Home Sanctuary

 My husband is military so we move often.
-And while I did hang photos, I never really made those houses a home.
+And while I hung photos, I never really made those houses a home.